Maite Delgado: Television career

-In 1986 she started as a pageant in the Miss Venezuela contest.
-As her 2nd runner up, in the same year, she participates and won for Venezuela the title and crown of Miss Tourism International held in Santo Domingo.
-Her debut as a co-host of the morning show Complicidades in Venevisión was the beginning of an uninterrupted career with a lot of successful appearances into family TV shows such as Circo Cómplice and País de Caramelo.
-She was involved in benefit telethons such as Unidos contra el Cáncer, La Sonrisa de un niño sano (Hospital Ortopédico infantil) and Teleradio Pabellón.
+Her debut as a television presenter was as co-host of the morning show Complicidades on Venevisión.
+She subsequently appeared on family TV shows such as Circo Cómplice and País de Caramelo, in sitcoms such as ¡Qué Chicas!, and was involved in benefit telethons such as Unidos contra el Cáncer, La Sonrisa de un niño sano (Hospital Ortopédico infantil) and Teleradio Pabellón.